Berkanktk/CyberSecurity/README.md

 Public key to encrypt, private key to decrypt.

 # Miscellaneous
+`TO BE ADDED`

 # Windows Exploitation
 ## Active directory
+Active Directory is a collection of machines and servers connected inside of domains, that are a collective part of a bigger forest of domains, that make up the Active Directory network.

+Other related terms include: Domain controllers, Trusts & Policies, Services, Authentication & Cloud security.

 # Shells and Privilege Escalation
 ## TTY Shell